 We also have a roster of pre-vetted and trained disaster volunteers who are being mobilized to help.

 Q: What will your response look like in other countries?

 A: In many areas where we work – such as refugee camps – the spread of COVID-19 would be devastating.
 Many refugees have underlying conditions like malnutrition, malaria or respiratory infections, which make them more susceptible to COVID-19.
 Our teams must be vigilant with COVID-19, while continuing their daily work of saving lives from preventable causes.

 COVID-19 has reached some of the vulnerable communities in the countries where we work.
 It has the potential to become very deadly, very quickly.
 In crowded refugee camps, disease can spread like wildfire.

 Every challenge we face in the United States in the fight against COVID-19 is multiplied for people living in refugee camps.
-To put into context the density of refugee camps and the potential for a massive outbreak, we can compare to the outbreak that happened aboard the Diamond Princess cruise ship.
-The transmission rate aboard the cruise ship was four times higher than during the peak of transmission in Wuhan, China.
-In the refugee camps in Bangladesh, the population density is nearly twice that of the cruise ship – and standards for hygiene are much lower.
+To put into context the density of refugee camps and the potential for a massive outbreak – in the refugee camps in Bangladesh, the population density is four times that of New York City – and standards for hygiene are much lower.

 Q: Is Medical Teams sending volunteers internationally right now?